ArcaeaOffline/ocr-model-pytorch/README.md

 * Use SQLite database for labelling (with a crappy GUI classifier)
 * Experimental ONNX support
 * Limited Tensorboard logging support
+* Experimental Docker support
 * Removed some fancy log messages during training

 ## TODOs?

 * Quantization?

+## Docker

+### Command line

+- [./docker/build.sh](./docker/build.sh): build images we need
+- [./docker/train.sh](./docker/train.sh): start training session and a tensorboard session listening on port 6006
+- [./docker/interactive.sh](./docker/interactive.sh): an interactive bash shell for custom commands

+### Docker compose

+Docker compose isn't suitable for one-time tasks like this.
+However we do have a sample [docker-compose.sample.yml](./docker-compose.sample.yml) under the root directory, you can copy and create your own `docker-compose.yml` in your flavor.

+Before starting, it's suggested to run `docker compose build` to build images.

+To start training, try `docker compose up`.
+This will start `python train.py` immediately, and a tensorboard session listening on port 6006.

+If you want an interactive shell, run `docker compose run --rm interactive`.

 ## License